 Services activated in the Service Table provided by the NAA do not apply to envelopes transmitted in an ENVELOPE (ENVELOPE CONTAINER).
-If supported by eCAT client and UICC, services are indicated in the CAT service list for the eCAT client.
-Else it is specific to an eCAT client which encapsulated envelopes it will send to the UICC.
+It is specific to an eCAT client which encapsulated envelopes it will send to the UICC.

 If an eCAT client wants to end a non-secured encapsulated command session, it shall send the ENVELOPE (ENVELOPE CONTAINER) command with an encapsulated envelope type of zero length.